Tips to Help You Take the Best Vacation Photos

 Christy advises vacationers to cover all bases, from wide scenic photographs to individual shots of family and friends.

 “Be sure to capture the beauty around you and anything that interests you.
 We try to take photos of funny things when we see them.
 Also, take photos of stuff that you don't see here in Ohio,” he says.

 Christy also offers this advice: “Be careful with your cameras.
 Don't leave them lying around.
 Most places you go, cameras are a great target for theft.”

-Submit your best vacation photos to firstname.lastname@example.org by July 31, and depending on the number of entries that we receive, they might be featured in e-Inside.
+Submit your best vacation photos to firstname.lastname@example.org, and depending on the number of entries that we receive, they might be featured in Faculty/Staff News Now.